 It was for this reason, Singh started SikhsPAC (Sikhs Political Action Committee).
 The mission of the SikhsPAC is “selfless service to community and nation are core values of Sikh culture; values SikhsPAC members live daily through support for candidates in local, state and national elections and through educational programming aimed at raising awareness of this uniquely American community.”
 Singh is also the president and CEO of SikhsMEDIA as well as a member of several boards and commissions within the city and state.

 Through these organizations, he says he does not want to promote any ideology but promote and educate people about true human values which are Sikh values.
-“My agenda is not to support any separate place for Sikhs but to showcase how Sikhs are invaluable to the communities they live in.”
+“My agenda is to showcase how Sikhs are invaluable to the communities they live in.”

 He has also announced his entry into formal politics by running for city council in Fishers, Indiana.
 Asked why he decided now was the time to run for council he says, “I have met many trailblazers who have made a difference in the lives of others through their work in public service.
 My experience in business operations and the ability to bring a new voice to the table as we strive for forward-thinking visions and goals for the community will be an asset for Fishers.”